 Anything that anyone could possibly do to him wouldn't work since God and the angels are protecting him.

-That's all good and well, but if he really believed that, then why would he be so obsessed with guns?
+But if you really believe that, then why would he be so obsessed with guns?

 Why would he constantly talk about how many guns he keeps in the studio?

-Shouldn't he be comfortable in the fact that even if someone broke into Infowars HQ with a gun, they wouldn't be able to do anything because he has God's protection?
+Shouldn't he be comfortable in the fact that even if someone broke into InfoWars HQ with a gun, they wouldn't be able to do anything because he has God's protection?

 The question gets even weirder when you consider that Alex now employs round-the-clock bodyguards who are allegedly ex-Blackwater employees.